-If you’re a hardcore surfer and your summer sessions involve lots of sun and harmful UV rays, you’d better get yourself a pair of surf sunglasses before your eyes get damaged!
+If you’re a hardcore surfer and your summer sessions involve lots of sun and harmful UV rays, you’d better get yourself a pair of surf sunglasses before your eyes get wrecked!

-For moderately strong waves and whitewater with some duck diving, I find the LIP typhoons work best and give you great frame comfort, a broad and clear vision, and an effective loss-proof leash system.
+For moderately powerful waves and whitewater with some duck diving, I find the LIP typhoons work best and give you great frame comfort, a broad and clear vision, and an effective loss-proof leash system.

 If you’re on a budget and don’t mind forgoing the high-quality Zeiss lenses, the LIP Surge is a good compromise as you still get the premium frames, fog-reducing lenses, and bullet-proof attachment system.

 If you typically ride in mellow to flat conditions, you may opt for versatile surf glasses that you can also wear on land.
 Go with the Flo – optionally with Zeiss lenses if you can afford them.